February 27, 2021

 The beginning I've had my share of distro hoping in the past few years.
 Like most people I began my journey with Ubuntu on a then quite old laptop.
 It had a Pentium processor with a 2GB RAM and 128 GB hard drive.
 Being old it worked surprisingly well with GNU/Linux.
 Infact the experience was better than what I had with windows which encouraged me to make the switch and I've never looked back.

 August 9, 2020

-I currently use Debian as my daily driver.
+I currently use Debian GNU/Linux as my daily driver.
 I would recommend it to anyone who can appreciate the distribution's maturity.
-Here are a few reasons why those of you who are considering a new distribution must take a look at Debian.
-Transperancy Everything in Debian is transparent, the emails sent between and to developers using their official mail, the amount of unresolved bugs, every step taken by debian as an organization, everything!
+Here are a couple of reasons why those of you who are considering a new distribution must take a look at Debian GNU/Linux.
+Transparency Everything in Debian is transparent, all forms of official communication are a matter of public record, the amount of unresolved bugs, every step taken by debian as an organization, everything is in the open!